styvane/raft/README.md

 This is *another* attempt implementing the [Raft](https://raft.github.io/raft.pdf) consensus algorithm.

-It's not production code and does not support persistence of the key/value store.
+It's not production code and does not support the persistence of the key/value store.

-The following were not implemented:
+I did not implement the following ideas in the paper:

 - Persistency(all states are volatiles).
 - Cluster membership changes